 No witty reason here; Little Venice is one of the most charming spots in town, and if canals can make Venice one of the most romantic getaways available, they can surely do the same for Little Venice.

-If Bridgerton fever has consumed you these past few weeks, an arm-in-arm stroll around this gorgeous pergola (complete with stolen kisses behind the pillars) should be enough to land you in the society papers.
+If Bridgerton fever has consumed you over the last year, an arm-in-arm stroll around this gorgeous pergola (complete with stolen kisses behind the pillars) should be enough to land you in the society papers.

 12. The South Bank

 It’s got strong Made in Chelsea ‘break up, kiss and make up, repeat ad nauseum‘ energy, and it’s a bloody dramatic spot for a kiss.